 Equity Release will reduce the value of your estate and can affect your eligibility for means tested benefits.

 Current Account Mortgages – You can run all of your finances through a single account – your mortgage, current account, savings and personal loans.

 Self-Build Mortgages – With a self-build mortgage, money is released in stages as the build progresses rather than as a single amount.
 We can help you if your dream is to build your own home.

-Shared Ownership Mortgages – This is a Government sponsored scheme to help you get on the first rung of the property ladder.
-It enables you to buy a property, which would normally be outside your price range, because you are able to buy a “share” jointly, normally with a Housing Association.
+Shared Ownership Mortgages – This enables you to buy a property, which would normally be outside your price range, because you are able to buy a “share” jointly, normally with a Housing Association.